Get ready to be cozy with this crochet Valentine’s Day free crochet heart pillow pattern!

 INSPIRATION

 The inspiration for this Valentine’s cushion cover came from the yarn itself.
-Red Heart Hygge Fur – I could not resist making a soft fluffy crochet pillow that everyone would want to snuggle up to.
-The idea of adding the crochet heart came to me right away because the cream yarn was right beside the pink, reminding me of Valentine’s Day.
+Red Heart Hygge Fur (this has now been discontinued, see materials below for substitute) I could not resist making soft fluffy crochet pillows that everyone would want to snuggle up to.

 In the end, I really like how it worked out with the different styles of yarn!
 Using a contrasting yarn is also great if you have a favourite yarn or colour you want to use.